sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **[[Pro](https://www.wpase.com/rdme-to-web)] Custom Content Types**.
 Conveniently register and edit custom post types, custom taxonomies, custom field groups and options pages that integrates with Bricks, Breakdance, Oxygen and Elementor.
 * **Content Duplication**.
 One-click duplication of pages, posts and CPTs.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables duplication only for certain user roles and adds location option for duplication link.
 * **Content Order**.
-Enable custom ordering of various post types in wp-admin and on the frontend.
-[ASE Pro](https://www.wpase.com/rdme-to-web) enables toggling taxonomy terms and / or excerpt on the ordering page.
+Enable custom ordering of various post types that are hierarchical or support page attributes, in wp-admin and on the frontend.
+[ASE Pro](https://www.wpase.com/rdme-to-web) enables ordering of post types that are non-hierarchical and does not support page attributes, and also enable toggling taxonomy terms and / or excerpt on the ordering page.
 * **[[Pro](https://www.wpase.com/rdme-to-web)] Terms Order**.
 Enable custom ordering of terms from various taxonomies in wp-admin and on the frontend.
 * **[[Pro](https://www.wpase.com/rdme-to-web)] Media Categories**.
 Add categories for the media library and enable drag-and-drop categorization of media items.
 * **Media Replacement**.
 Easily replace any type of media file with a new one while ensuring no existing links will break.
 [ASE Pro](https://www.wpase.com/rdme-to-web) allows replacing media from the grid view of media library as well.